-13 online icebreakers, energizer activities, and games to make your next workshop more engaging
+13 online icebreakers, energizer games, and activities to make your next workshop more engaging

 We all know the bore of a non-interactive virtual meeting—one person talking, 20 others listening with their cameras off.
 By the time the meeting is over, it’s hard to say if anything was achieved, but safe to say everyone’s feeling tired.

-When working in an all-virtual environment, it’s important to plan for activities that change tempo, spark creativity, and simply shift the energy.
-In this text, I’ll share ideas for 13 activities that will make your next meeting or workshop more engaging, and believe it or not, a more effective use of everyone’s time.
+When working in an all-virtual environment, it’s important to plan for activities and energizer games that change tempo, spark creativity, and simply shift the energy.
+In this text, I’ll share ideas for 13 activities that will make your next meeting or workshop more engaging, and believe it or not, more effective use of everyone’s time.

 Looking for inspiration?
-Grab our free template for icebreaker and energizer activities 💡
+Grab our free template for the icebreaker and energizer games 💡

 Online icebreakers: 4 of my favourite icebreaker ideas